 Who should attend?

-This workshop has been created to share hip fracture clinical pathway experiences, challenges and solutions.
-Those who will benefit from downloading and viewing include:
+This workshop was created to share hip fracture clinical pathway experiences, challenges and solutions and some of the jobtitles of those that attended include:

 - Consultant Orthogeriatrician, Trauma and Orthopaedic Surgeons